CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 # What is Social Engineering ?

 Social engineering is a technique that allows an attacker to get beyond technical controls by attacking an organization's human element.
+When successful, a social engineering attack almost always leads to some level of compromise.
+Because they rely on human variables, social engineering attacks are both easy to commit and difficult to defend against.

+Cybercriminals frequently target businesses and individuals via emails that appear to come from a genuine bank, government agency, or organisation.
+The sender of these emails instructs recipients to click on a link that will lead them to a page where they can validate personal information, account information, and other details.

 ## Types of Scoal Engineering ##
 Social engineering techniques include, but are not limited to, Trojan and phishing email messages, impersonation, persuasion, bribery, shoulder surfing, and dumpster diving, among others.